 The key is to narrow your target audience down to one person.
 Ideally, if you’ve been in business for a decent amount of time, you will already know who that is.
 However, if you’re just starting out, or if you haven’t thought about it critically, then you need to consider who this is.

-The third step in my guide to content strategy for design bosses covers the most essential steps to uncovering your target audience.
+The third step in my guide to content strategy covers the most essential steps to uncovering your target audience.
 This includes demographics (age, gender, etc.) and psychographics (lifestyle, beliefs, etc.).

 Creating an avatar for your audience takes it to the next level, as you can then visualize who will consume your content from a first-person perspective.